A modern wallet that bridges the gap between physical and digital payment methods.

 Users were asked to locate a "lost" wallet using the app's location feature and sound alert function.

-The HYBRID App provides complete control over your wallet through an intuitive interface with the following features:
+The HYBRID App provides complete control over your wallet through an intuitive interface, enabling features such as card blocking, adding payment options, LED color customization, and more.

-Customize LED colors for each card to identify them at a glance
+Customize LED colors for quick card identification.

-Configure audible feedback and notifications for transactions
+Configure audible feedback and notifications for transactions.

-Manage passwords, Touch ID, and authentication preferences
+Manage passwords, Touch ID, and authentication methods.

 The HYBRID wallet represents a significant step forward in payment technology, addressing the unique challenges of our transitional era where digital and physical payment methods coexist.
 Our project successfully bridges this gap by creating a wallet that works seamlessly with both traditional cards and modern digital payment options.